Swine Import Requirements

 - Tattoos on the ear or inner flank if the tattoo has been recorded in a swine registry association's book of record

-- USDA backtags for moving directly to slaughter, not exhibition
+- USDA backtags allowed for moving directly to slaughter, but not allowed for exhibition

-- Group/Lot Identification for moving directly to slaughter, not exhibition
+- Group/Lot Identification allowed for moving directly to slaughter, but not allowed for exhibition

 Entry permit required for all feeding or breeding swine (issued by the State Veterinarian, call 803-788-2260).
 To obtain a SC entry permit, the swine must originate from a Validated Swine Brucellosis-Free herd and Qualified Pseudorabies-Negative herd or tested negative within 30 days (record of testing must be recorded on the CVI).
 No testing required if originating in a commercial swine operation located in a Swine Brucellosis and Pseudorabies Free state.
 Permit not required for exhibition.